shefaliAJ7/AICop/README.md

 2. On the left side of the Window Frame, Click on 'Red', 'Green' or 'Yellow' radio button, which represents Traffic light.
 3. Click on 'Car Stopped' or 'Car moved' radio button.
 4. If you click on 'Car moved', mention speed on the Textbox next to 'Car moved' radio button.
-5. Click on 'Check Violation'.
+5. Click on 'Check Violation' Button.
 6. Steps 1-5 helps in giving different Input Scenarios.
 7. You will see the output results, after 4-5 seconds of wait-time.
 8. Please refer (https://youtu.be/LpzGOL_arHs) or the Video submitted.
 The video explains how to give input scenarios and what output could be expected respectively.
+9. You can click on 'Clear' button to reset the Input Scenario.